Valink-Solutions/CommandBlock/README.md

 CommandBlock is a Rust-based library designed to handle various Minecraft-related data formats, including NBT (Named Binary Tag) data, Anvil data, and region files.
 This library is a work in progress and is currently not recommended for production use.
 It is made public for the purpose of contribution and collaboration.

+> **Warning**
+> This library is a work in progress and is not recommended for use in production environments.
+Currently it is only public for educational and contribution purposes only.

 ## Purpose

 The primary aim of CommandBlock is to provide a versatile Rust-based solution for handling Minecraft data commonly found in formats like NBT, Anvil, and region files.
 The library is being developed to assist projects like [ChunkVault](https://chunkvault.com), where efficient parsing and manipulation of Minecraft world data is essential.